 - Britain's exit from the EU (Brexit), ongoing uncertainty leads to a weaker Euro rate relative to other currencies (apart from the British Pound)

 - China’s economic growth slows, reducing China trade and lowering demand for European imports

 How does a weaker Euro affect me?

-A weaker Euro isn't great for citizens of the 19 countries in the Eurozone, especially if they want to move or travel overseas or who are already living abroad.
+A weaker Euro isn't great for citizens of the 19 countries in the Eurozone, especially if they want to move or travel overseas or who are already living abroad (which isn't realistic right now with coronavirus lockdowns).
 Fortunately, you'll be able to transfer money overseas at better rates in the second half of 2020 if bank forecasts are accurate.

 Expats and Pensioners